 Follow Alla on Instagram - click the camera icon below!

-Take a look at when Masterchef came to Lake House earlier this year!
+Take a look at when Masterchef came to Lake House in 2014!

 Click here to see the pressure test episode featuring Lake House signature dish - Rivers & Lakes.